Prompt emission polarimetry of Gamma Ray Bursts with ASTROSAT CZT-Imager

-In order to obtain the distribution of azimuthal scattering angles for the GRB photons which essentially contain the polarization signature of radiation, we first generate the 8 bin azimuthal angle distribution for background and GRB events (Compton events confined by the vertical dashed lines in Figure \ref{fig_lc}).
-The azimuthal angle distribution for the background is then subtracted from the total distribution to obtain the source distribution.
-The background azimuthal distribution is obtained by adding the individual pre and post-GRB background azimuthal distribution.
-The azimuthal angle for a given valid event is estimated with respect to the `X' axis on the CZTI plane (perpendicular to the radiator plate) in anti-clockwise direction when viewed from top.
-Background count rate has been found to vary from orbit to orbit due to different ground traces of the orbits.
-However, one of the advantages of GRB polarimetry is the availability of pre and post-GRB events just before and after the GRB prompt emission which makes the background azimuthal distribution estimation comparatively easier compared to any other persistent sources.
-The background subtracted azimuthal angle histogram for GRB 160821A as an example is shown in Figure \ref{fig_modcurve1} in black.
+In order to obtain the distribution of azimuthal scattering angles for the GRB photons, through which the polarization signature is derived, we first generate an 8-bin azimuthal angle distributions for combined background and GRB events (e.g.\ the Compton events contained within the vertical dashed lines in Figure \ref{fig_lc}).
+The azimuthal angle distribution for background events alone is then subtracted from the total distribution to obtain the source distribution.
+The background distribution is obtained by averaging the pre-GRB and post-GRB azimuthal count distributions.
+The azimuthal angle for a given valid event is defined with respect to the `X' axis on the CZTI plane (perpendicular to the radiator plate) in anti-clockwise direction when viewed from the top.
+The background count rate has been found to vary from orbit to orbit due to their progressively different ground traces.
+However, one of the advantages of GRB polarimetry is the availability of the events just before and after the GRB prompt emission which makes the background azimuthal distribution estimation comparatively easier compared to that for a persistent source.
+The background subtracted azimuthal angle histogram for GRB 160821A, as an example, is shown in Figure \ref{fig_modcurve1} (left) in black.
 We see a significant difference in the count rate detected by the edge pixels (angular bin $0^\circ$, $90^\circ$, $180^\circ$ and $270^\circ$) and the corner pixels (angular bin $45^\circ$, $135^\circ$, $225^\circ$ and $315^\circ$).